Chris Polk

-Chris Polk (born December 16, 1989) is a former American football running back.
+Chris Polk (born December 16, 1989) is an American former professional football player who was a running back in the National Football League (NFL).
 He played college football for the Washington Huskies.
-Despite being considered a top running back prospect for the 2012 NFL Draft, he went undrafted due to concerns over a potentially degenerative shoulder condition.
+Despite being considered a top running back prospect for the 2012 NFL draft, he went undrafted due to concerns over a potentially degenerative shoulder condition.
 He signed with the Philadelphia Eagles as an undrafted free agent in 2012.

-High school career
+Early life

 Polk played at Redlands East Valley High School in Redlands, California.
 Rated the #4 all-purpose back in the nation, Polk led his team to a 12-1 record and to the Inland Division semifinals in 2007.
 During his senior season Polk had a game in which he rushed for 214 yards on only 5 carries.
 Polk earned first-team All-CIF Southern Section Inland Division honors as well as being named a SuperPrep All-American his senior season.

 College career

 Polk enrolled early at the University of Washington in January 2008.
 He played in the first two games of the season before being injured and missing the rest of the season.
 Although he qualified for a medical redshirt for the 2008 season, he never applied and sat out the remainder of the season.

 Polk became the starting running back in 2009 and also worked as a kick returner.
 He rushed for 1,113 yards on 226 attempts and five touchdowns after playing in all 12 games of the season.
 He had four consecutive 100-yard games, which is third in school history.
 He earned honorable mention All-Pac-10 honors and freshman All-Pac-10 first-team honors.

 Polk played in all 13 games at running back in 2010, and recorded 1,415 yards and nine touchdowns on 260 attempts.
 In a game against Washington State, he rushed for a career-high 284 yards and two touchdowns on 29 attempts.
 Polk's 284 yards was second-most in school history, trailing Hugh McElhenny's 296 in the 1950 Apple Cup.
 He rushed for 177 yards and a touchdown against 18th-ranked Nebraska in the Holiday Bowl.
 At the end of the game he was named the Offensive MVP.

 Polk suffered a knee injury during practice before the 2011 season that needed to be corrected with arthroscopic surgery.
 He rushed for 125 yards on 23 attempts during the season-opener against Eastern Washington.
 Against Arizona on October 30, he gained 244 total yards and scored five touchdowns, one shy of the single-game Pac-12 record.